Assassination of Sheikh Mujibur Rahman: Khaled Musharraf's response

-Aftermath of assassination
+Aftermath

+Curfew was imposed after Mujib's death was announced on Bangladesh Radio nationwide.
+A 24-hour curfew was imposed on the day of the assassination.
+However, for Friday prayers at 12:30 p.m. an adjournment was given till 2 o'clock.
+The next day there was a break in the 24-hour curfew from 9:30 to 12:00.
+On 17 August there was an adjourned from 6 am to evening.
+A break was given on 18 August from morning to 10 in the night.
+Schools, colleges, offices, courts and factories were fully opened from that day.

 On the morning of the assassination, the then Lieutenant Colonel Amin Ahmed Chowdhury entered the house of General Ziaur Rahman and found out on the radio that President Sheikh Mujibur Rahman had been assassinated.
 He described the incident: "General Zia is shaving on one side but not on the other.
 Came running in the sleeping suit, he asked Shafaat Jamil, "What happened, Shafaat?"
 Shafaat replied, "Apparently two battalions staged a coup.
 We don't know yet what happened outside.
 We hear the announcement on the radio that the president is dead."
 Then General Zia said, "So what?
 Let vice-president take over.
 We have nothing to do with politics.
 Get your troops ready.
 Uphold the constitution."

 Khondaker Mostaq Ahmad assumed the presidency, and Major General Ziaur Rahman became the new Chief of Army Staff.
 The leading conspirators were all given high government ranks.
 They were all later toppled by yet another coup led by Brigadier General Khaled Mosharraf on 3 November 1975.
 Mosharraf himself was killed during a counter-revolt four days later on 7 November, which freed Major General Ziaur Rahman in power and was brought in to bring law and order.

+Four of the founding leaders of the Awami League, first Prime Minister of Bangladesh Tajuddin Ahmed, former Prime Minister Mansur Ali, former Vice President Syed Nazrul Islam, and former Home Minister A. H. M. Qamaruzzaman, were arrested.
+Three months later, on 3 November 1975, they were murdered in Dhaka Central Jail.

-Major Syed Faruque Rahman, Rashid, and the other army officers were promoted to the rank of lieutenant colonel.
+Major Sayed Farooq-ur-Rahman, Rashid, and the other army officers were promoted to the rank of lieutenant colonel.
 Nevertheless, they were exiled to Libya, China, Rhodesia, Canada, and other countries, although they were given several diplomatic posts in Bangladeshi missions abroad.
 Lieutenant Colonel (Rtd.)
-Syed Faruque Rahman later returned and founded the Bangladesh Freedom Party in 1985 and took part in the presidential election in 1987 against the military ruler Lieutenant General Hussain Mohammad Ershad but lost that election in a landslide.
+Sayed Farooq-ur-Rahman later returned and founded the Bangladesh Freedom Party in 1985 and took part in the presidential election in 1987 against the military ruler Lieutenant General Hussain Mohammad Ershad but lost that election in a landslide.

 Mujib's two daughters, Sheikh Hasina and Sheikh Rehana, were in West Germany at the time of his assassination.
 After the coup, they were barred from returning to Bangladesh and were granted asylum by India.
 Sheikh Hasina lived in New Delhi in exile before returning to Bangladesh on 17 May 1981.